 This directory centralizes access to quality PreK-12 school day arts educators that meet the Content Standards for California Public Schools, which include the Visual and Performing Arts Standards.

 To be listed in this directory, community arts educators must complete an application and submit all required supplemental materials that demonstrate that the program meets the minimum eligibility requirements.

-The application and supplemental materials will be reviewed by Arts Commission staff to ensure that all eligibility criteria are met.
+The application and supplemental materials will be reviewed by Arts and Culture staff to ensure that all eligibility criteria are met.

 Previous Experience in Arts and Education

 - Provider’s lead administrators and instructors have formal education or professional experience in the art form of the program.

 - Provider’s lead administrators and instructors have at least three years of experience designing and implementing student educational programs in the arts as a part of the Pre-K –12 school day and/ or three years of experience designing and implementing professional development in the arts to educators within a public school context.

 - Provider demonstrates that they have provided arts learning experiences as part of the school day for no less than two different schools within the past three years.